github-ics/Punishing-Gray-Raven-Numerical-Simulation_PGRNS/README.md

 ### Getting Started

+0. **Tips:**
+   -If you are not good at coding, you can input the value of ATK and other parameters of buffs by ".txt" file or excel file, which has the same format with "member_parameters.txt".
+Sothat, you needn't edit any C++ code.

 1. **Member Initialization:**
    - Use the `Member` class to create characters, setting initial Attack power and buffs.